cgeyskens/phd/ip-proteomics/notes.md

 - Try out MSstats/MS-DAP in jupyter notebooks.
 With MSstats there is more support: https://github.com/Vitek-Lab/MSstats/issues/34

+### Downstream analyses
+#### Protein level:
+DEP: analysis done
+ROTS: analysis done
+SAMR: issue with analysis, package outdated
+#### Peptide level:
+MSstats: Get stuck when processing data (featureSubset = "all").
+If with top_N_features = 300 then I get weird PCA plot, not like the protein-level analysis.
+MS-DAP

 - Also analyze previous synaptogliosomes (Exp10) experiment!
 Very different log2 intensity values